nermiin/nermiin/README.md

 - 🎬 In my free time, I enjoy watching movies and letting my imagination run wild.

 🔭 **Current Project**
 - Working on a decentralized, AI-driven identity verification system that leverages Blockchain, AI, and Cybersecurity technologies.
+This project serves as a personal challenge to merge all the technologies I know into one unified, valuable solution.
+This makes it clear that the project is not just a work endeavor but also a personal challenge for skill enhancement.

 📫 **How to Reach Me**
 - Email: **nermin.kaya.sau@gmail.com**